 This is immensely important because when information travels between computers and devices, there are malicious actors trying to hack into the information stream.
 If they succeed in hacking into unencrypted information, they can easily read everything in it, including credit card numbers, usernames, passwords, residential addresses, etc.

 Both TLS and SSL certificates work in the same basic way, using the public key/private key principle:

 The encryption function basically verifies that the client has connected to the correct server.
 It then creates a secure communication channel by encrypting information passed between the user and your website.
 The encryption function makes sure that all the data reaches your website, without any errors or disruptions.
 If there is a mistake, the server will request an automatic replay from the browser.

 We're happy to tell you that uPress allows you to install unlimited TLS/SSL certificates for no extra cost.

 The uPress team will quickly and professionally add the TLS/SSL Certificate to your WordPress site on your eCommerce web hosting.
 You will be notified as soon as the installation process is complete.

 Now you understand about the many benefits of a TLS/SSL certificate, the role of encryption, and how encryption works, you can steam ahead to add a TLS/SSL certificate to your WordPress site.

-At uPress, it’s our goal to provide all our customers with TLS/SSL certificates to make the internet, and eCommerce web hosting for your WordPress site, more reliable and secure.
+At uPress, it's our goal to provide all our customers with TLS/SSL certificates to make sure your managed WordPress hosting experience is more reliable and secure.